anyaevostinar/anyaevostinar.github.io/classes/201-f21/java_scavenger.md

 As a result, learning your second language typically goes more quickly than learning the first.
 That doesn't mean the second one is easy to learn — “easy” starts to happen around the fourth or fifth language — but there are definitely opportunities to learn more efficiently the second time around.
+This lab will guide you through making a reference sheet of the important things in Java.

 ## Exercise 0

 a.
+Introduce yourselves!

+b.
 Download the [Comparing Python and Java](Comparing-Python-and-Java.zip) project.

+c.
+[Mount the COURSES drive](https://wiki.carleton.edu/pages/viewpage.action?spaceKey=carl&title=CS+111+and+201+workflow+in+CS+labs) and move your project into your STUWORK folder so that you don't lose it. **If you don't do this, everything you write will disappear when you log out!!!!**

-b.
-Open the folder in Visual Studio Code and make a new file "ReferenceSheet.java"
+d.
+Open the folder in Visual Studio Code and make a new file "ReferenceSheet.java".
+Be sure to save it to your STUWORK folder so you don't lose it!

 ## Exercise 1
 The files in ``Comparing Python and Java'' contain programs in both Python and Java that do the same things and these will be a valuable resource in figuring out how to do things in Java.